Muriel's Wedding

 Muriel's Wedding is a 1994 comedy-drama film written and directed by P. J. Hogan.
-Starring Toni Collette, Bill Hunter and Rachel Griffiths, the film focuses on the socially awkward Muriel whose ambition is to have a glamorous wedding and improve her personal life by moving from her dead-end hometown, the fictional Porpoise Spit, to Sydney.
+Starring Toni Collette, Bill Hunter and Rachel Griffiths (in her film debut), the film focuses on the socially awkward Muriel whose ambition is to have a glamorous wedding and improve her personal life by moving from her dead-end hometown, the fictional Porpoise Spit, to Sydney.

 A co-production between Australia and France, the film premiered at the 1994 Cannes Film Festival and was released in Australia on 29 September 1994 and in France on 26 October 1994.
 It received positive reviews and earned multiple award nominations, including a Golden Globe Award nomination for Best Actress in a Motion Picture – Musical or Comedy (Collette).

 Plot

 Socially awkward young Muriel Heslop is the target of ridicule by her shallow and snobbish friends, Tania, Cheryl, Janine and Nicole.
 A devoted ABBA fan, she often daydreams of a glamorous wedding to get her away from the dead-end beach town of Porpoise Spit and her domineering father Bill, a corrupt politician who constantly belittles his entire family.
-Muriel attends the wedding of Tania and Chook, during which she sees him and Nicole secretly having sex.
-Wedding guest Dianne, a department store detective, calls the police on Muriel for stealing the dress she is wearing, and they publicly escort Muriel out of the reception.
+Muriel attends the wedding of Tania and Chook, during which she sees him and Nicole (one of Tania's bridesmaids) secretly having sexual intercourse.
+Wedding guest Dianne, a department store detective and Chook's cousin, calls the police on Muriel for stealing the dress she is wearing, and they publicly escort Muriel out of the reception.

 Soon afterwards, Bill's rumoured mistress, Deidre Chambers, recruits Muriel into her multi-level marketing business, and Muriel's "friends" throw her out of their group after declaring she is not invited to their upcoming island holiday.
 Muriel's mother, Betty, signs a blank cheque for Muriel to buy products for the cosmetics business, but she instead uses it to withdraw $12,000 and follow her former friends to the island.
 There, Muriel runs into Rhonda Epinstall, an old high school acquaintance, and they quickly strike up a friendship, cemented when Rhonda gleefully tells Tania about Nicole and Chook's affair.

 Returning home, Muriel is confronted by Betty regarding the stolen money.
 She impulsively flees to Sydney, sharing a flat with Rhonda, taking a job at a video shop and changing her name to Mariel.
-One night, Rhonda suddenly falls down, unable to feel her legs.
+She is asked out on a date by Brice.
+During their awkward sexual encounter, Rhonda suddenly falls down, unable to feel her legs.
 While at the hospital, Muriel calls home and learns her father is being investigated for taking bribes.
 Rhonda has a cancerous tumour in her spine and undergoes multiple operations, eventually leaving her paraplegic.
 Muriel promises Rhonda to look after her and never let her return to Porpoise Spit.
 She also uses Rhonda's health crisis to obtain pampered service at numerous bridal shops, trying on wedding dresses and taking photographs to indulge her wedding obsession.
 When Rhonda confronts Muriel, she finally confesses to her fixation on a dream wedding, and their friendship becomes strained.